 Luxembourg private equity investment vehicles, whether they are formed as regulated or non-regulated vehicles, generally obtain their funding from institutional, professional or sophisticated private investors.
-However, the SICAR, SIF and reserved alternative investment fund (RAIF) legislation restrict the offering of an interest in a SICAR, SIF or RAIF to three well-informed investor groups who are deemed to be able to adequately assess the risks associated with an investment in this type of vehicle.
+However, the SICAR, SIF and reserved alternative investment fund (RAIF) legislation restrict the offering of an interest in a SICAR, SIF or RAIF to three well-informed investor groups who are deemed able to adequately assess the risks associated with an investment in this type of vehicle.
 These three groups are:

-- · institutional investors; - · professional investors; or - any other investors who meet the following conditions: - the first option is that they confirm in writing that they adhere to the status of the well-informed investor and that they invest a minimum of €125,000 into the fund; or - alternatively, if they invest less than €125,000, they must confirm in writing that they adhere to the status of the well-informed investor and they must ensure that they have obtained an assessment made by a credit institution within the meaning of Directive 2006/48/EC, by an investment firm within the meaning of Directive 2004/39/EC on Markets in Financial Instruments, by a management company within the meaning of Directive 2009/65/EC, or, in respect of RAIFs, by an authorised AIFM, certifying their expertise, experience and knowledge in adequately appraising an investment in the SICAR, SIF or RAIF.
+- institutional investors; - professional investors; and - any other investors who meet one of the following conditions: - they confirm in writing that they adhere to the status of the well-informed investor and that they invest a minimum of €100,000 into the fund; or - alternatively, if they invest less than €100,000, they confirm in writing that they adhere to the status of the well-informed investor and ensure that they have obtained an assessment made by (1) a credit institution within the meaning of Regulation 575/2013/EU; (2) an investment firm within the meaning of Directive 2014/65/EU on Markets in Financial Instruments; (3) a management company within the meaning of Directive 2009/65/EC; or (4) by an authorised AIFM, certifying their expertise, experience and knowledge in adequately appraising an investment in the SICAR, SIF or RAIF.